Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 <summary><b>🔄 Flowchart</b></summary>
 <br>

-Here is a flowchart that will help you understand how our final program works.
+Here is a flowchart that will help you understand how our final program works:

 <img src="Flowchart.png">
 </details>